-$$100 \frac{\tilde{x}{with} - \tilde{x}{without}}{\tilde{x}{without}}$$ where $\tilde{x}$ is the median with/without the extension running.
+$$100 \frac{\tilde{x}{with} - \tilde{x}{without}}{\tilde{x}{without}}$$ where \tilde{x} is the median with/without the extension running.

-Figure 6 plots the results.
+Figure 10 plots the results.
 We can see a slowdown of less than 10% for 72.6% of sites, and less than 50% for 82% of sites when the extension is running.
 Note that these values are recorded as percentages, and while some are as high as 50%, the absolute values are in 77% of cases less than a second.
 This overhead should not alter the user's experience significantly.

 The slowdown increases by at most 5% when we take caching into account.
 This is likely because the network filter causes the browser to use less caching, especially for the DOM component, as it might have to process it from scratch every time.
 While it may seem counter-intuitive that some pages have shorter loading times with the extension, there are several variables at play that can affect these measurements (local network, server-side load, internal scheduling, etc).
+For example, for one of the external pages, load times between different trials varied between 664ms and 1363ms without the extension running.
+With the extension running it varied between 697ms and 1582ms.
+While the ranges show that it would be slower with the extension running, depending on the time taken for a given trial, the average could end up being longer without the extension.

 We manually checked the websites for which values were higher than |40%| and verified that our extension did not change the page's contents, a possible cause of faster load times.
 We also checked the timings for the page as reported by the browser and noted a high variance even within small time windows.
-The time spent by our verification function was less than 10ms for 87.6% of sites (Figure 7).
+The time spent by our verification function was less than 10ms for 87.6% of sites (Figure 11).
 This corroborates our findings that the slowdown is mostly negligible.

-Fig. 7: Scatter plot of network filter time as a function of character length for top sites.
+Fig. 11: Scatter plot of network filter time as a function of character length for top sites.

-Figure 7 shows the time spent by the call to our string verification function in the network filter as a function of the length of the string to be verified, differentiating between websites for which some probes tested positive and ones which no probes did.
+Figure 11 shows the time spent by the call to our string verification function in the network filter as a function of the length of the string to be verified, differentiating between websites for which some probes tested positive and ones which no probes did.
 We applied least squares regression to calculate the shown trend lines.
+The Spearman's rank 8 correlation values for no probe, probe, and overall are 0.91, 0.91, and 0.72 respectively, demonstrating positive correlation.
 Since both our probes and signatures use regex matching, we expect both trend lines to be linear, as seen in the graph.
 We expect the slope of the line to be higher when a probe passes, as it performs additional string verification.
-Around 37.4% of all web sites use frameworks covered by our probes [31], thus, we expect the impact of our network filter to be closer to the non-probe values, as corroborated by our overall trend line.
+Around 37.4% of all web sites use frameworks covered by our probes [32], thus, we expect the impact of our network filter to be closer to the non-probe values, as corroborated by our overall trend line.